gk646/raynodes/README.md

 - **Modern code base** using many C++20 and above
 - **User created** nodes at runtime scripted in-editor in python (planned)

-In a lot of places it uses my (header only) C++ helper library [cxstructs](https://github.com/gk646/cxstructs).
 For more infos on the design choices go to [Software Design](#Software-Design)
 For more information on how to use the editor look at the [raynodes-wiki](https://github.com/gk646/raynodes/wiki).

+The other dependencies are [cxstructs](https://github.com/gk646/cxstructs), [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) for file dialogs and [catch2](https://github.com/catchorg/Catch2) for testing.
 ![Image](.github/fullEditor.png)

 **1.** [Installation](#Installation)